Quansight/Quansight-website/apps/consulting/posts/evolving-qhub-to-nebari.md

 can work and collaborate effectively.

 You can set up (both configure and deploy) Nebari for your team with a single YAML file, on [any major public cloud provider][nebari core repo readme] or your [local HPC cluster][qhub-hpc repo].
 Nebari has been developed with a DevOps-first mindset, and it comes with
-[several tools & integrations pre-configured][nebari homepage], including Dask for scalability, reproducible environments, and features for sharing dashboards, so that your team can use it out-of-the-box.
+[several tools & integrations pre-configured][nebari homepage (what is nebari)], including Dask for scalability, reproducible environments, and features for sharing dashboards, so that your team can use it out-of-the-box.

 <img
 src="/posts/evolving-qhub-to-nebari/2-nebari-cloud-architecture.svg"